jogonba2/power-analysis/README.md

 ## 👨‍🏭 Practitioner tour

-The statistical power can be computed just calling `classification_report` by providing the predictions of your models and the reference labels.
+The statistical power can be computed just calling `estimate_power_from_predictions` by providing the predictions of your models and the reference labels.

 Let's first load the dataset, the trained models, and predict the test set: